nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 ## 1. CQRS : Command Query Resposnibility Segregation
 The Images service uses CQRS to separate the writes to DB when uploading / deleting images from reads from MongoDB to view images each as a separate standalone service.

-## 2. Logging with ElasticSearch
+## 2. Logging with ELK
 Since micro services run totally separate from each other, logging helps  visualizing the total flow of the system.
-We are using ElasticSearch for logging.
+We are using Logtash ElasticSearch for logging and Kibana for visualization.

 ## 3. Firebase for oAuth authentication
 The oauth authentication by Google and facebook is handled by Firebase.